-Nicole Byres speaks on recent developments in the law of constructive dismissal and employees’ obligation to mitigate their damages at the BCHRMA’s Legal Symposium.
+Nicole Byres presents on recent developments in the law of constructive dismissal and employees’ obligation to mitigate their damages at the BCHRMA’s Legal Symposium.

-Nicole Byres speaks on “Designing & Implementing Compliant Policies & Procedures” at Federated Press’ 5th HR Legal Risks course.
+Nicole Byres presents “Designing & Implementing Compliant Policies & Procedures” at Federated Press’ 5th HR Legal Risks course.

 Employee Benefits Administration